public abstract class IPAddressSection extends IPAddressDivisionGrouping implements IPAddressSegmentSeries, AddressSection

 public java.lang.Integer getBlockMaskPrefixLength(boolean network)

-- whether to check for a network mask or a host maskpublic java.lang.Integer getNetworkSegmentCount()
+network - whether to check for a network mask or a host maskpublic java.lang.Integer getNetworkSegmentCount()

 public java.lang.Integer getHostSegmentCount()